esamattis/backbone.viewmaster/README.md

 Lets add search capabilities to our TODO app.

-We'll abstract TODO-item filtering to its own view and make it handle search event broadcasts.
+We'll abstract TodoItem listing to its own view and make it handle search event broadcasts.

 ```javascript
 var TodoItemList = Backbone.ViewMaster.extend({